EmmetOT/IsoMesh/README.md

 I'll probably want to make these generated meshes interact physically in the future anyway, which will unfortunately require the meshes on the CPU side too.

 ## Raymarching
-If you're familiar with SDFs, you're familiar with Raymarching.
+If you're familiar with SDFs, you're familiar with raymarching.
 They very often go hand-in-hand.
 [Raymarching will also be very familiar to you if you ever go on ShaderToy.](https://www.shadertoy.com/results?query=raymarch) Again I recommend checking out Inigo Quilez for an in-depth explanation, but raymarching is basically an iterative sort of 'pseudo-raytracing' algorithm for rendering complex surfaces like SDFs.

 In this project you can use an SDFGroupRaymarcher to visualize your SDFGroup.
 This component basically just creates a cube mesh and assigns it a special raymarching material.
 The resulting visual is much more accurate than the isosurface extraction, but it's expensive just to look at: unlike isosurface extraction which is just doing nothing while you're not manipulating the SDFs, raymarching is an active process on your GPU.